DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

-- Predisposition means to the addict a significantly harder struggle with finding emotional balance, as compared to the general population.
+- Predisposition means to the addict a significantly harder struggle with finding meaning and emotional balance, as compared to the general population.

-- Individuals with such predisposition are at a greater risk to addict when exposed to conducive environments that make them instantaneously feel better; e.g. sex, pornography, new relationships, grooming, dating (online/offline), gambling, eating, drugs, smoking, alcohol, and diverse adrenaline enhancing activities such as compulsive collecting, controlling behaviours/power, living on the edge, risky finances, risky sports, flamboyancy, etc…..
+- Individuals with such predisposition are at a greater risk to addict when exposed to conducive environments that make them feel better; e.g. sexual activity, pornography, new relationships, grooming and dating (online/offline), gambling, eating, drugs, smoking, alcohol, and diverse adrenaline enhancing activities such as ‘living on the edge’, risky finances, risky sports, flamboyancy, etc…..

 - There is no biological evidence of abnormal high sex-drive in sexual addicts.

 - In fact, most sex addicts are able to return to fully functional intimacy after successful recovery from their sexual addiction with the help of a qualified clinical sex therapist and professional counsellor.

 Addiction can be understood as a substitute for affect and emotion regulation.
 Emotional dysregulation may begin in early childhood with a development of insecure child-parent attachment bonds.
 An infant’s survival and sound development depends on secure love and safe attachment to their parents, or primary carers.
 Absence, or disruption of secure love and nurture may be substituted with other ‘feel good’ survival mechanisms in later life.